icicleio/icicle/README.md

 Icicle implements promises based on the [Promises/A+](http://promisesaplus.com) specification, adding support for cancellation.

 Promises are objects that act as placeholders for the future value of an asynchronous operation.
-Pending promises may either be fulfilled with any value (including other promises, `null`, and exceptions) or rejected with an exception.
+Pending promises may either be fulfilled with any value (including other promises, `null`, and exceptions) or rejected with any value (non-exceptions are encapsulated in an exception).
 Once a promise is fulfilled or rejected (resolved) with a value, the promise cannot becoming pending and the resolution value cannot change.

 Callback functions are the primary way of accessing the resolution value of promises.
 Unlike other APIs that use callbacks, **promises provide an execution context to callback functions, allowing callbacks to return values and throw exceptions**.